f-eighty7/devops_midterm_examination_project/LABREPORT.md

 }
 ```

-**4. Creating Deployment Workflow(that is activated by Build and Push Docker Image Runner or manually):**
+**4. Create Deployment Workflow(that is activated by Build and Push Docker Image Runner or manually):**

 Before utilizing the GitHub Actions Workflow, ensure the following secrets are configured in the GitHub repository settings:
 - `ARM_CLIENT_ID`: Provided by the Azure subscription.